NoroffFEU/development-platforms/dbaas-case-study.md

 ---
 title: DBaaS Case Study
 author: Sakon Patsamit
-tags: DBaas, case study, cloud database, cloud services
+tags: DBaaS, case study, cloud database, cloud services
 ---

 ## Introduction

-DBaaS or Database-as-a-service is a cloud computing service.
+DBaaS or Database-as-a-service is a cloud based service that provides access to managed database environment.
+It simplifies the complexity of setting up, maintaining, and scaling databases.
+DBaaS eliminates the need for organizations to invest in dedicated hardware, administrators, or extensive infrastructure management.
+DbaaS is a powerful tool that empowers businesses to focus on their core operations while letting experienced cloud providers take care of the task of managing the database.
 In this case study we will dive into what DBaaS is and how it can be beneficial for a frontend developer.

 ## Brief History

 - Cloud computing is believed to have been invented by J.C.R Licklider in the 1960s.
 - 1983, CompuServe offered consumers a small amount of disk space that could be used to store any files that they chose to upload.
-- The very first DBaaS providers emerged in the early 2000s.
-- Was created as an alternative to on premise database systems.
+- In the early 2000s Amazon Web Services introduced Amazon RDS marking one of the earliest instances of a cloud-based DBaaS offering.
+- 2010s, DBaaS market experienced significant growth as cloud computing becomes more prevalent.
+- 2015, NoSQL databases gain popularity, and DBaaS providers began offering managed NoSQL database options.
+- 2017, Serverless computing architectures, like AWS Lambda and Azure Functions, further simplify database management by allowing developers to focus on code while abstracting database management tasks.

 ## Main Features